Ceva & Gram

 In line with rational prescription and the support tool that GRAM is, Ceva also offers practitioners an extensive range of antibiotics in addition to non-antibiotic alternatives wherever possible.
 "A drug will only work if the owner can and will give it" says Dr Tim Nuttall, which is why compliance is one of the key factors of rational prescribing.
 Ceva contributes to this with a range of DELICAMENTS® which are highly palatable antibiotics easily accepted by pets.

-THE FOUR PILLARS OF RATIONAL USE
+THE FOUR PILLARS OF RATIONAL USE OF ANTIMICROBIALS

 How can you help limit the development of resistance when using antibiotics?